-Proton Pump inhibitors can play an integral part in treating you baby's infant acid reflux.
-It is one of many treatment options available to you and your baby.
+Proton Pump inhibitors can play an integral part in treating you baby's infant acid reflux and is just one of the many treatment options available to you and your baby.
 There are many PPIs to chose from and getting them compounded.
 Let's start with what they are, how they work and some product names.

 The clinical description